+Tsunamis are a fact of life in seismic California, as mission history reminds us.
 Dr. Dan Krieger is Professor Emeritus of History at Cal Poly San Luis Obispo, and a leading expert on the California missions.
 He relates the story of a tsunami that occurred off California’s central coast while Father Luis Gil y Taboada was stationed at […]

 One of the things people often ask about is what life was like on the California missions, especially Indian life.
 Some of the most important accounts of California Indian life at the missions come from the Interrogatorio (Questionnaire) that the Spanish Government sent to the priests of the California Missions in 1813.